Kaljurand/aceview/README.txt

 File -> New -> Project ...

-Project name: ACE View
+Project name: ACE View 1.3
 Create project from existing source
 Directory: /the root directory of the ACE View source/

 == Building ACE View and integrating it with Protege ==

-* Edit the property "protege" in ACE View's build.xml so that the location points to your local copy of Protege source.

-* Build the ACE View jar-file and copy it to the Protege plugins-directory (whenever you have made changes to the source):
+* Set $PROTEGE_HOME

-ant (in ACE View root directory)
+* ant install: builds ACE View and installs it into $PROTEGE_HOME plugins directory

-* Restart Protege
+* ant run: same as "ant install" but additionally starts Protege

 As a result, Protege is started with the latest changes that you have made to ACE View integrated.